-Starting high in the Rocky Mountains in central Colorado, the Colorado River runs through the Grand Valley, passing the towns of Palisade, Grand Junction, and Fruita on its way to the Gulf of California.
-After the mighty river exits Debeque Canyon from the east, it ebbs and flows west along the southern edge of the valley, passing boat launches and riverside ponds, before dropping into a series of deep canyons.
-The Colorado River Corridor, offering loads of fun for rafters, kayakers, canoeists, and stand-up paddlers, is an ideal place to visit during the hot summer months.
+Forming high in the Rocky Mountains, the Colorado River weaves its way through the canyon to Grand Junction where it converges with the Gunnison River, before going to the Gulf of California.
+After the mighty river exits Debeque Canyon from the east, it ebbs and flows west along the southern edge of the Grand Junction area, passing boat launches and riverside ponds, before dropping into a series of deep canyons.
+The Colorado River is popular for tubing, rafting kayaking, canoeing, and standup paddle boarding during the spring, summer and fall seasons.

 JAMES M. ROBB-COLORADO RIVER STATE PARK

-A good place to start is the James M. Robb-Colorado River State Park—a 15-minute drive from downtown Grand Junction.
-With easy access to the river, as well as opportunities for fishing, hiking, camping, and picnicking, it’s a wonderful park to relax and unplug in.
+A good place to start is the James M. Robb-Colorado River State Park—a 15-minute drive from Downtown Grand Junction.
+With easy access to the river and plenty of opportunities for fishing, hiking, camping, and picnicking, it’s a wonderful park to relax and unplug in.
 There are multiple sections of the state park sprawling across the Grand Junction area.
-The Corn Lake section is the best spot to go fishing, with two wheelchair-accessible fishing piers and offering healthy populations of largemouth bass, crappie, bluegill, and channel catfish – you’ll easily be catching fish.
+The Corn Lake section is the best spot to go fishing and there are two wheelchair-accessible fishing piers.
+With healthy populations of largemouth bass, crappie, bluegill, and channel catfish – you’ll easily be catching fish.
 Colorado Parks and Wildlife also stocks the lake with thousands of rainbow trout each year.

 HIGHLINE LAKE STATE PARK

-Located just outside of Grand Junction, Highline Lake State Park is another popular getaway for paddlers and boaters of every persuasion.
-The 160-acre Highline Lake gets busy on hot days, with powerboats towing water skiers and jet skis plowing through water that reaches 80 degrees by August, so you’ll be comfortably cool while recreating.
-The lake’s north end is wakeless, though, perfect for canoes and kayaks.
-The smaller Mack Mesa Lake is a serene spot for boats either hand-propelled or with electric motors.
+Located on the outskirts of Grand Junction, Highline Lake State Park is another popular getaway for water lovers.
+This 160-acre lake boasts water that reaches 80 degrees by August, so you’ll be comfortably cool while recreating.
+The lake’s north end is calmer, perfect for a relaxing canoe float.
+The smaller Mack Mesa Lake is a serene spot for anglers either hand-propelled or with motors.
 Keep an eye out for waterfowl, including pelicans, snowy egrets, Canada geese, and great blue herons.
-In the spring, fishermen may have to compete with bald eagles vying for the thousands of trout that have just been stocked in the two lakes!
-The park also offers a shady campground, plenty of hiking, and nearby mountain biking trails.
+In the spring, fishermen have to compete with bald eagles who torpedo toward the thousands of trout that have been stocked in the two lakes.
+The park also offers a shady campground, plenty of hiking, and nearby mountain bike trails.

-The Colorado River is bookended by Ruby, Horsethief, and Westwater Canyons on the west as it flows into Utah, and the canyons offer excellent whitewater rafting between towering sandstone cliffs.
-The brown river, swollen with snowmelt in May and June, sweeps through Ruby and Horsethief Canyons with long stretches of placid water punctuated by minor riffles and tamer rapids, perfect for kayaks, canoes, and rafts.
+The Colorado River is framed by Ruby, Horsethief, and Westwater Canyons as it gently flows into Utah.
+Swollen with snowmelt in May and June, the river sweeps through Ruby and Horsethief Canyons with long stretches of placid water punctuated by minor riffles and tamer rapids, perfect for kayaks, canoes, and rafts.
 The river’s 25-mile-long Ruby-Horsethief Canyon segment west of Fruita has lots of flatwater as well as an exciting class II rapid at Black Rocks.
 The gorgeous red rock shows off a smorgasbord of scenic views.

 Need to rent a paddleboard, duckie or tube?
 Gather everything you need from Grand Junction Stand Up Paddle and hit the water.
-From calm lakes in state parks to rapids on the Colorado River, it’s easy to see why many consider Grand Junction to be a great base camp for getting on the water on Colorado’s Western Slope.
-And with plenty of outfitters ready to help you get out there, there’s no excuse why you shouldn’t start planning your next trip right now!
+From calm lakes in state parks to rapids on the Colorado River, it’s easy to see why Grand Junction is a popular watering hole for residents and visitors.
+With plenty of opportunities to get wet, there’s no excuse why you shouldn’t start planning your next trip right now!